angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 The `app-routing.module.ts` then imports the feature module, `customers.module.ts` using JavaScript's dynamic import.

-The feature-specific route definition file—`customers-routing.module.ts`—imports its own feature component defined in the `customers.componen.ts` file, along with the other JavaScript import statements.
+The feature-specific route definition file `customers-routing.module.ts` imports its own feature component defined in the `customers.component.ts` file, along with the other JavaScript import statements.
 It then maps the empty path to the `CustomersComponent`.

 <code-example path="lazy-loading-ngmodules/src/app/customers/customers-routing.module.ts" id="customers-routing.module.ts" region="customers-routing-module" header="src/app/customers/customers-routing.module.ts"></code-example>